 BRASILIA, May 30 (Reuters) - Brazil’s central bank cut interest rates on Wednesday for the seventh straight time to a record low 8.50 percent, moving into uncharted territory in a bid to shield a fragile recovery from a gloomy global outlook.

-Despite concerns among some investors over inflation, the central bank's monetary policy committee, known as Copom, voted unanimously to lower the benchmark Selic rate 50 basis points from 9 percent.
-That was in line with market expectations and represented a more conservative cut than the 75 basis-point reduction at the last rate-setting meeting in April.
+The central bank’s monetary policy committee, known as Copom, voted unanimously to lower the benchmark Selic rate 50 basis points from 9 percent, in line with market expectations.

-"At this moment, Copom believes that the risks to the inflation outlook remain limited," the bank said in a statement that accompanied the decision.
-The statement used the exact same language as the previous statement in April.
+“At this moment, Copom believes that the risks to the inflation outlook remain limited,” the bank said in a statement that accompanied the decision.
+The statement used the exact same language as the previous statement when the bank cut the Selic rate in April.

 With Wednesday’s cut, the central bank has now lopped 400 basis points off the Selic rate since August 2011, when it surprised markets by starting an easing cycle despite widespread concerns at the time about surging consumer prices.

-Inflation has eased since then with some help from a sluggish global economy, bringing the rate to 5.05 percent in the 12 months through mid-May - well below the 6.5 percent ceiling of the central bank's target range.
+Inflation has eased since then with some help from a sluggish global economy, bringing the annual rate to well below the 6.5 percent ceiling of the central bank’s target range.